adamabdelhamed/PowerArgs/readme.md

 ###Latest Features

 Enhancements to auto-generated usage documentation.
+[Here is some sample output](https://github.com/adamabdelhamed/PowerArgs/blob/master/StyledUsageExampleOutput.PNG).

     // This example shows how to use the ArgUsage.GetStyledUsage<MyArgs>().Write() method
     // to get friendlier, color coded usage documentation.